Vipera latastei: Description

 V. latastei grows to a maximum total length (including tail) of about 72 cm (28.3 in), but usually less.
 It is grey in colour, has a triangular head, a "horn" on the tip of its nose, and a zig-zag pattern on its back.
 The tip of the tail is yellow.

 Behaviour

-V. latasei can be seen day or night but is usually hidden under rocks.
+V. latastei can be seen day or night but is usually hidden under rocks.
 The yellow tip of the tail is possibly used to lure prey.

 Geographic range

 V. latastei is found in southwestern Europe (Portugal and Spain) and northwestern Africa (the Mediterranean region of Morocco, Algeria and Tunisia).
 It is possibly extinct in Tunisia.

 The type locality given is "Ciudad Real ", emended to "Valencia, Spanien " (Valencia, Spain) by Mertens and L. Müller (1928).

 Habitat

 V. latastei is found in generally moist, rocky areas, in dry scrubland and woodland, hedgerows, stone walls, and sometimes in coastal dunes.